nrv-framework/NRV/docs/usersguide/simulables.rst

 2. **fascicles**: containing one or several axons.
 3. **nerves**: containing one or several fascicles.

-All these object have in common a method called ``simulate`` that automatically performs the simulation, handles computation of extracellular fields if needed, processes the stimuli, records internal variables.
+All these object have in common a method called :meth:`~nrv.nmod.axon.simulate` that automatically performs the simulation, handles computation of extracellular fields if needed, processes the stimuli, records internal variables.
 For fascicles and nerves, if the script is launched on several CPU cores, the parallelization is automatically handled transparently for the user.

 .. note::
   Simulable objects are callable.
-Calling any simulable object will call the ``simulate``-method.
+Calling any simulable object will call the :meth:`~nrv.nmod.axon.simulate` -method.
 In other words:

   .. code:: python3